How Conversis translated a ground-breaking clinical trialJune 22, 2021 |

 Last year Conversis worked with a leading CRO on a clinical trial that broke new barriers in digital communications.

 This impact of Covid-19 has created many obstacles for our clients in how they reach and communicate with patients in an ever-evolving virtual world.
-As a result, we collaborated with our client on new processes, new technologies and a new way of communicating with patients in virtual trials.
+As a result, we collaborated with our client on new clinical trial translation processes, new computer-assisted translation (CAT) technologies and a new way of communicating with patients in virtual trials.

 The CRO was also working on extremely tight submission deadlines that were ever-changing.
 That meant our project managers had to stay in constant communications with the CRO to be able to address each challenge – from language priorities, file formats, to the required deliverables for clinical trial translations.